The Importance of Effective Butt Fusion Practices

 There were a number of discoveries made as a result of the study.
 The first of these, is that the degree of hardness in the joint was 1.7 times greater than in the base material, with the hardest point found at the centre of the welded joint.
 A second finding was that the creep life decreased significantly as the size of the welding defect increased.
 The third and final conclusion is that an equation was found, which identifies the relationship between the creep life of the butt fusion joints and the defect ratio.
 This equation can now be used to predict the creep life of the butt fusion joint that has a welding defect.

-Worldpoly is committed to ensuring operators are equipped with machinery, training and expert support that ensures safe and high-quality pipe systems.
+worldpoly is committed to ensuring operators are equipped with machinery, training and expert support that ensures safe and high-quality pipe systems.
 Please contact us if you need more information about our equipment and services.

 Leave a comment

-Contact Worldpoly Now
+Contact worldpoly Now

 Supporting poly welders in over 120 countries.